History of science and technology in Mexico: Science and technology in the 20th century

-In the 1930s Manuel Sandoval Vallartaa Mexican physicist worked on Cosmic ray research and in 1943 to 1946, he divided his time between MIT and UNAM as a full-time professor.
+In the 1930s Manuel Sandoval Vallartaa Mexican physicist worked on cosmic ray research and in 1943 to 1946, he divided his time between MIT and UNAM as a full-time professor.
+Alfonso L. Herrera's work laid the foundation for future research in Mexican biology and ecology.
+His studies on adaptation and desert ecosystems continue to be relevant and influential in the fields of biology and ecology to this day.
+Often regarded as one of the pioneers of Mexican biology and made valuable contributions to our understanding of the natural world.
+Known for his significant contributions to the fields of botany and zoology.

 On August 31, 1946, Guillermo González Camarena sent his first color transmission from his lab in the offices of The Mexican League of Radio Experiments, at Lucerna St. #1, in Mexico City.
 The video signal was transmitted at a frequency of 115 MHz. and the audio in the 40-meter band.
 González Camarena was a Mexican engineer who was the inventor of a color-wheel type of color television, and who also introduced color television to Mexico.

 Mexico was in the forefront of the Green Revolution, funded by the Rockefeller Foundation and developed by Norman Borlaug, who later won the Nobel Prize for his work.
 The aim was to increase the productivity of Mexican agriculture through the development of new strains of seeds.
 Mexico founded the International Maize and Wheat Improvement Center to further this scientific work.

 In the 1950s, the wild yam known as barbasco was discovered to contain steroid hormones that could affect human fertility and led to the development of The Pill.
 A Mexican research company, Syntex was founded and began producing oral contraceptives.
 The Mexican government under President Luis Echeverría created a state-run company, Proquivemex, to control and regulate the industry.